 Repeated Exposure: The repeat dose toxicity of Slackwax substances from carcinogenic or unknown feed stocks was assessed using read-across.
 Results indicate that oral and dermal exposure is likely to result in target organ toxicity (adrenals, bone marrow, liver, lymph nodes, kidney, stomach and thymus) (Mobil, 1990; Chasey and McKee, 1993).
-For Slackwax substances from non-carcinogenic feed-stocks, dermal repeat dose read-across studies showed no evidence of target organ toxicity (Mobil, 1983; API, 1986a; API, 1987; EBSI, 1991).
+For Slackwax substances from non-carcinogenic feed-stocks, oral and dermal repeat dose read-across studies showed no evidence of target organ toxicity (BIBRA 1993; Mobil, 1983; API, 1986a; API, 1987; EBSI, 1991).

-Aspiration: Viscosity of Slackwax substances at 40°C is not determined and in most cases the melting point is above this temperature.
-Viscosity for Slackwax substances ranges from 2.2 to 30 mm2/s at 100°C.
+Aspiration Hazard: Viscosity of Slackwax substances at 40°C is not determined and in most cases the melting point is above this temperature.
+Viscosity for Slackwax substances ranges from 2.3 to 30 mm/s at 100°C.

-Acute (short-term) Aquatic Hazard: All acute aquatic toxicity studies with fish, invertebrates and algae on samples of Slackwax substances (read-across from LBO substances) show acute toxicity values greater than 100 mg/l.
-These tests were carried out on water accommodated fractions (EBSI, 1995; Petro-Canada, 2008; Croucher, and Girling, 1988).
+Short-term (acute) Aquatic Hazard: All acute aquatic toxicity studies with fish, invertebrates and algae on samples of Slackwax substances (read-across from LBO substances) show acute toxicity values greater than 100 mg/l.
+These tests were carried out on water accommodated fractions (EBSI, 1995; Petro-Canada, 2008; Shell, 1988).
 Supporting acute toxicity QSAR predictions for fish, invertebrates and algae show toxicity above 1000 mg/l (Redman and Yadav, 2010).

-Chronic (long-term) Aquatic Hazard: Chronic aquatic toxicity studies on samples of Slackwax substances (reading across from LBO substances) show chronic toxicity values greater than 1 mg/l for invertebrates.
-These tests were carried out on water accommodated fractions (Girling, 1995).
+Long-term (chronic) Aquatic Hazard: Chronic aquatic toxicity studies on samples of Slackwax substances (reading across from LBO substances) show chronic toxicity values greater than 1 mg/l for invertebrates.
+These tests were carried out on water accommodated fractions (Shell, 1995).
 A supporting QSAR prediction for chronic fish toxicity is greater than 1000 mg/l (Redman and Yadav, 2010).

-Environmental fate (biodegradation / bioaccumulation): Slackwax substances are hydrocarbon UVCBs.
+Persistent, Bioaccumulative and Toxic or Very Persistent, Very Bioaccumulative Properties: Slackwax substances are hydrocarbon UVCBs.
 Based on compositional information available and measured or predicted data, key constituents are not expected to meet the criteria for ready degradability but are inherently biodegradable.
-Constituents of Slackwax substances show predicted values for log K{ow} ranging from 2 to greater than 6 and are therefore considered potentially bioaccumulative.
+Constituents of Slackwax substances show predicted values for log $K{ow}$ ranging from 2 to greater than 6 and are therefore considered potentially bioaccumulative.
 (HydroQual, 2010).